AzenoX/GameOfLife/README.md

 - glider
 - lwss

+The **size** argument is optional, it defines the size of the grid (must be an integer, separated by comma)

-The **size** argument is optional, it defines the size of the window (must be an integer)
+The **window size** argument is optional, it defines the size of the window (must be an integer, separated by comma)

+The **sleep between steps** argument is optional, it defines the number of seconds between each step (can be a decimal)

 ### Todo

-- Improve performances by using multiprocessing
+- Idk, you can give suggestions if you want :)